Isreal-Oparanti/Lancepoint/README.md

 - **On-chain Payments**: Utilize smart contracts to facilitate secure and transparent transactions between clients and workers, eliminating the need for intermediaries and reducing the risk of fraud.

-- **Anonymity and Privacy**: Protect user privacy by enabling anonymous interactions between clients and workers while still ensuring transparency and accountability through on-chain ratings and reputation management.

 - **Worker Reputation Control**: Empower workers to take control of their reputation by providing them with the ability to build and maintain their on-chain reputation, which can be accessed and verified by potential clients.

-- **Deposit and Withdrawal Functionality**: Enable users to deposit funds into the platform using supported cryptocurrencies and withdraw funds securely through smart contracts.

-- **Job Posting and Selection**: Allow clients to post job openings on the platform and review CVs submitted by interested workers.
-Clients can then select the most suitable worker for the job based on their qualifications and experience.
+- **Job Posting and Selection**: Allow clients to post job openings on the platform and and review the POW (Proof of Work) of interested workers.
+Clients can then select the most suitable worker for the job based on their  experience.

 - **Agreement and Assignment**: Facilitate agreement between clients and workers on job terms through cryptographic signatures, and automate the assignment of jobs to selected workers through smart contracts.

-- **Dispute Resolution**: Implement a fair and transparent dispute resolution mechanism that enables the platform to intervene and resolve disputes between clients and workers in cases of dishonest behavior or breach of contract.

 #### Mission Statement